Types of content¶

 |Single recommendation request can contain products from different groups||no||yes||no|

 |Product can change the group it belongs to||no||yes||no|

-If multiple content types are enabled in your configuration, for every scenario that should recommend a specific type, you must enable this output type.
-For more information about scenario configuration, see Scenarios.
+If multiple types of content are enabled in your configuration, for every scenario that should recommend a specific type, you must enable this output type.
+For more information about scenario configuration, see Configure scenarios.